Is There a Food Card for Seniors?

 Other Types of Food Assistance

-Other than the programs listed above, seniors can also get access to meal delivery services and fresh produce through other programs, such as the ones we’ve listed below.
+In addition to the programs mentioned above, seniors can also access meal delivery services and fresh produce through other initiatives, including the ones listed below.

 The Seniors Farmers Market Nutrition Program (SFMNP)